 - All companies collaborating with CLDF must either be members of the Association of British Pharmaceutical Industry (ABPI) or adhere to the ABPI Code of Practice where relevant and applicable.
 The ABPI Code of Practice for the Pharmaceutical Industry sets out the obligations of companies when working with patient organisations.

-- Financial support will only be accepted where the chief executive, or appointed deputy, is satisfied that no significant damage to reputation will accrue from accepting such support. the effect that due diligence would always be part of the development of new funding relationships with pharmaceutical companies.
+- Financial support will only be accepted where the chief executive, or appointed deputy, is satisfied that no significant damage to reputation will accrue from accepting such support

-- Under the General Data Protection Regulation (GDPR), CLDF will not share or disclose any confidential information regarding its service users, medical professional contacts or supporters to pharmaceutical companies or their agencies unless specific consent has been provided by the contact for an approved project (or take out and ensure that all contact is through us and/or we pass on pharma details to contact – never the other way around)
+- CLDF will not share or disclose any confidential information regarding its service users, medical professional contacts or supporters to pharmaceutical companies or their agencies unless specific consent has been provided.

 - CLDF’s name and logo must not be used by companies or agencies without prior consultation and approval from the chief executive or appointed deputy.
 Use of the CLDF logo must be in line with our brand guidelines.
 Press releases and quotes referring to or provided by CLDF must be authorised/approved by the chief executive, appointed deputy and/or our PR and Communications Manager.

-CLDF reserve the right to terminate any agreement or project where an attempt has been made to influence the charity’s strategy and activities, where the guidelines/agreement have not been adhered to, or where the continuation of the relationship may damage the charity’s reputation.
-In the event of a termination, funds will be returned to the company in accordance with relevant written agreements of the project.
+CLDF reserve the right to terminate any agreement or project where an attempt has been made to influence the charity’s strategy and activities, where the guidelines or agreement have not been adhered to, or where the continuation of the relationship may damage the charity’s reputation.
+In the event of a termination, funds may be returned to the company in accordance with relevant written agreements of the project.

 Postholder responsible for document: Chief Executive